Redwood City Seed Company,

 About a month of growing in the pot, they will start to fill up the pot, then plant them out into the garden, spacing plants from one to three feet apart, or into a planter box, which we have a design for below.

-HERE TO SEE PHOTOS from our month-by-month growing of a single
+SEE PHOTOS from our month-by-month growing of a single plant.

-plant.
-A single plant is shown, in an 8-inch diameter pot,
+A single plant is shown, in an 8-inch diameter pot, with two foot

-with two foot long leaves, ready to harvest.
-Sweetgrass is easily
+long leaves, ready to harvest.
+Sweetgrass is easily grown in a

 that you can build